 - Are these features worth the cost?

 - Can the existing policy be modified or supplemented to provide some or all of these same features?

 - What features will I lose?

 - Will you be paid a commission for the exchange, and if so, how much is it?

-You should not sign any exchange form or agree to exchange or purchase an insurance policy until you study all of the options carefully, have all of your questions answered, and are satisfied that the exchange is better than keeping your current policy.
+Before signing any exchange form or agreeing to exchange or purchase an insurance policy, study all of the options carefully, have all of your questions answered, and be sure you’re satisfied that the exchange is better than keeping your current policy.